OAuth

 from fasthtml.common import *

-from fasthtml.oauth import GitHubAppClient
+from fasthtml.oauth import GitHubAppClient, redir_url

 db = database('data/counts.db')